davidtkeane/invaders/README.md

 ## Game loop

 Now that we've laid the groundwork, let's get into the main game loop.
 Most games run in a what is commonly called a [game loop](http://gameprogrammingpatterns.com/game-loop.html).
 A game loop is a game software development pattern that is often the heart of a game.
-It's an infinite loop that updates and redraws to animate gameplay.
+It's an infinite loop that updates and redraws to animate game play.
 In our Space Invaders game loop we use a variable named `gameOver` to indicate that the loop should continue until the game ends (either triggered by the player or when the aliens win).

 The game loop is rather long so we'll break it up into a few parts.
 Let's look at the first part, which is used to capture the keyboard events from the player.